 Our original grip (thus OG) that started it all.
 Its all-rubber construction makes it twice the weight of our other grips.
 It uses our original elliptical shaping.

 Just like the elliptical-shaped OG 3.0 but with only 1.5 degrees of forward tilt.
-The OG 1.5 perfect for our blade-style putters and non-L.A.B. putters, but again, we can’t imagine why you’d want a putter that’s not Lie Angle Balanced.
+The OG 1.5 is perfect for B.2 and non-L.A.B. putters, but again, we can’t imagine why you’d want a putter that’s not Lie Angle Balanced.

 We offer a ton of different shafts — some cost extra, some don’t — as well as options for Arm Lock and Broomstick putters.
 You’ll see all of those options in our Custom Builder.
 Not sure on your shaft?
 We’re ready to answer any questions you have here.